 Some countries enthusiastically welcome overseas property buyers, with Spain and Portugal even offering residency permit enticements to foreigners who buy a property worth over €500,000.

 This is because housing demand in many European and Asian countries is flat as their populations decline.
-Not only are fewer babies being born, young people are emigrating.
+Not only are fewer babies being born, but young people are also emigrating.

-You can’t buy a property in Switzerland unless you are a resident
+You can’t buy a property in Switzerland unless you are a citizen

-The opposite applies in Switzerland, where the government is charged with discouraging foreign immigration and restricts property ownership to those people who already have residency permits.
+The opposite applies in Switzerland, where the government is charged with discouraging foreign immigration and restricts property ownership to those people who are citizens.
 But before you jump into foreign home ownership, it is also important for you to know the tax and legal systems that apply, as they could be very different from ours.

 Beware of wealth, property, value added and inheritance taxes